Daily readings

 Sunday, January 11, 2026

 Baptism of the Lord.
 Christmas.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationBaptism of the Lord